ballerina-platform/module-ballerina-random/README.md

 The Random library is one of the standard library packages of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

-This package provides functions related to pseudo-random number generation.
+This package provides functions related to the pseudo-random number generation.

 ## Issues and Projects